- Retirement Preparation

 - Marathon Petroleum Health Reimbursement Account (MPHRA or HRA): As a retiree, you will continue to have access to the balance of your account.
 Effective January 1, 2016 your account was converted to a Limited-Purpose Health Reimbursement Account and can be used to reimburse yourself for out-of-pocket dental and vision expenses (no medical).
 If you are a pre-65 retiree, the money can also be used for reimbursement of premiums for the Retiree Health Plan, Pre-65 Retiree Dental Plan or Pre-65 Retiree Vision Plan.

 - Life Insurance Coverage - Level Premium Plan Only.
 (This plan was closed to new members on June 1, 1994): Coverage continues after retirement at no cost to the retiree.
 Coverage will be reduced in equal amounts over 40 months (including the first month of retirement) to 25% of the amount of insurance in force immediately prior to retirement, but not less than $2,000.
 To update beneficiary designations, click here.

-- Pre-65 Retiree Dental Plan and Pre-65 Retiree Vision Plan: Please contact the Benefits Service Center for eligibility in the pre-65 retiree dental and pre-65 retiree vision plans.
-If interested, enrollment must be made within 31 days of retirement.
+- Pre-65 Retiree Dental Plan and Pre-65 Retiree Vision Plan: Please contact the Benefits Service Center for eligibility in the Pre-65 Retiree Dental and Pre-65 Retiree Vision Plans.
+If interested, enrollment must be made within 31 days of retirement, including the date of retirement or within 31 days of the date COBRA coverage ends, including the final date of COBRA coverage.
+Enrollment is not permitted outside of these periods.
 (Refer to the COBRA section of the Retirement Benefits Guide for additional information.)

 No portion of this benefits summary is intended to change the terms of the plans and policies, or the official texts that control them.
 If there is any inconsistency between this summary and the official texts of the plans and policies, the official texts will prevail.